 “By the sweat of your face you shall eat bread until you return to the ground, for out of it you were taken; you are dust, and to dust you shall return.”

 — Genesis 3:19 NRSV

-Last year, a dear friend of mine passed away after losing her battle with cancer, and her funeral happened to land on Ash Wednesday – the first day of the season of Lent.
+In the winter of 2017, a dear friend of mine passed away after losing her battle with cancer, and her funeral happened to land on Ash Wednesday — the first day of the season of Lent.
 Prior to this I knew it was going to be a busy day.
 In order to free up my afternoon for the memorial service, I attended the 7 o’clock mass at my parish that morning while fulfilling my obligatory duties as a practicing Catholic.

-On top of grieving the loss of my friend, I began to feel nervous upon arriving at the funeral.
+In addition to grieving the loss of my friend, I began to feel nervous upon arriving at the funeral.
 Most of the attendees at the non-denominational Christian service were probably not used to seeing people showing up with black crosses on their foreheads, and I didn’t want my appearance to draw any attention away from the focus of honoring my friend’s memory.
 With that in mind, I wiped off the ashes from my forehead before stepping out of the vehicle to pay my respects.